Associate Professor, of French and Italian

 In my research and teaching, I focus on 16th- and 17th-century French literature and culture with a special interest in aesthetics and politics.
 For my current book project, Thinking through the Turk: Islam and the Ottoman Empire as Paradigms in Renaissance France, I have been exploring French orientalist discourses of the sixteenth century (literature, political discourses, cosmographical writings, and travel narratives).

-In connection with this research project, I edited "The Turk of Early Modern France" (L'Esprit Créateur 53.4 ) and I am currently co-editing the collection The Dialectics of Orientalism in Early Modern Europe, 1492-1700 (under contract with Palgrave Macmillan, forthcoming 2015).
+In connection with this research project, I edited "The Turk of Early Modern France" (L'Esprit Créateur 53.4 ) and co-edited the collection The Dialectics of Orientalism in Early Modern Europe (Palgrave Macmillan, 2017).

 For an up-to-date bibliography of my publications please see CV.